quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 If any of these operations fail, the server will use the original version if it supports it, and if it doesn't then the server will perform incompatible version negotiation instead, see {{incompat-vn}}.

+For the duration of the compatible version negotiation process, clients MUST use the same 5-tuple (source and destination IP addresses and UDP port numbers).
+During that time, clients MUST also use the same Destination Connection ID, except if the server explicitly instructs the client to use a different Destination Connection ID.
+This allows load balancers to ensure that packets for a given connection are routed to the same server.

 # Handshake Version Information {#hs-vers-info}